johannasjoren/course-git-blog-project/README.md

 # Data exploration on Bikeshare data with Python

 In this Bikeshare project I have analyzed bikeshare data from Chicago, New York City and Washington.
+You can find my code in the bikeshare.py file.
 ## Project Data

 * chicago.csv